jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-04.md

 <!-- With this in mind, we can define human morals or do's and dont's as: -->

-- Moral — a quality that produces happiness for now and for as long as possible, for the self and for as many entities as possible.
+- **Moral** — a quality that produces happiness for now and for as long as possible, for the self and for as many entities as possible.
   - We define entities as anything that the mind regards as having an identity
+  - We define happiness as being in line with dharma, which itself is timeless
-- Morality — a state of being moral
+- **Morality** — a state of being moral
-- Moral Philosophy — the organized system of ideas designed to bring about morality
+- **Moral Philosophy** — the organized system of ideas designed to bring about morality

 Notice that our definition of moral is not absolute in the sense that it does not include infinity nor all entities.
 The phrase "for as long as possible" forces the mind to think of future consequences, while "as many entities as possible" forces the ego to go outside of the self.